A Foodcentric Life

 Steakhouse Roasted Mushrooms

-To finish, toss mushrooms with a teaspoon or two of Balsamic vinegar, then pop them into a hot 425° oven for about 7 minutes.
-To serve, sprinkle fresh chopped chives, parsley, oregano or tarragon over the top.
-Half a pound of mushrooms will serve two people as a side (or just me as a vegetarian main dish over brown rice).
+To finish, toss mushrooms with two teaspoons of Balsamic vinegar, then pop them into a hot 425° oven for about 7 minutes.

 steakhouse roasted mushrooms | AFoodCentricLife.com